 CBS Honors Program FAQ

-You can schedule appointments with your assigned advisor using their individual appointment links or contacting UHP at 612-624-5522.
-Regular Honors advising appointments are required with the minimum number noted below :
+You can schedule appointments with your Honors Advisor using their individual appointment links or contact UHP at 612-624-5522.
+Honors advising appointments are required with the minimum number noted below:

 - First-year students: one each fall & spring semester